jorgeramirez76/jorge-ramirez-group/README.md

 ## Credits

-- Placeholder images are generated locally.
+- Placeholder images are served from Unsplash and placehold.co.
 Replace with your uploads or licensed/royalty‑free images and document sources in `/credits.md`.